kostya/simple_rpc/README.md

 end

 spawn do
-  # running rcp server on 9000 port in background
+  # running RPC server on 9000 port in background fiber
   MyRpc::Server.new("127.0.0.1", 9000).run
 end